Anachronism: The Next Chapter of a Local Creative Legacy

 Introducing Anachronism

-Under Ian’s leadership, Red Herring will transform into Anachronism — a queer-owned, radically welcoming art space rooted in discovery, history, and creative rebellion.
+Under Ian’s leadership, Red Herring has become Anachronism — a queer-owned, radically welcoming art space rooted in discovery, history, and creative rebellion.

 Why the name Anachronism?
 Because great art often defies time.
 It speaks to the mystery and joy of finding something unexpected, something powerful — even from a different era.
 It’s about honoring the past while building a future that’s inclusive, imaginative, and bold….just like how Ian creatively approaches the world.